Manchester England, UK Travel Guide

 A quintessential British dish.

-Flesh and potato pies, steak and ale pies, and pasties are hearty snacks found in taverns and bakeries.
+Flesh and potato pies, steak and ale pies, and pasties are hearty snacks found in pubs and places that sell bread and cakes.

 Traditional British desserts like crumbles, trifles, and sticky toffee pudding appear on restaurant menus.